herbie-fp/odyssey/server/README.md

-## Release checklist
+## Release checklist for maintainers (server deployment)
-* [ ] Update Herbie server to most recent stable commit on `main`
+* [ ] Update the Herbie server to the most recent stable commit on `main`
 * [ ] Clone the Odyssey repo to the server and make sure `node` and `npm` are installed
 * [ ] `cd server` to this directory, then run `npm install` to install dependencies.
-* [ ] Run `install.sh` to install FPTaylor and FPBench binaries in the current directory.
+* [ ] Run `./install.sh` to install FPTaylor and FPBench binaries in the current directory.
-* [ ] Run `node fptaylor-server.js 8001 fptaylor/linux/fptaylor-compiled/fptaylor` where 8001 is the desired port (this could be configured to run as a service with systemd).
+* [ ] Run `./fptaylor-server.sh` to run the FPTaylor server on port 8001.
+See the script to configure the port.
 See below for CURL requests to test the server.
+This could be configured to run as a service with systemd.
-* [ ] Run `node fpbench-server.js 8002 fpbench/linux/fpbench-compiled/bin/fpbench` (this could be configured to run as a service with systemd).
+* [ ] Run `./fpbench-server.sh` to run the FPBench server on port 8002.
+See the script to configure the port.
 See below for CURL requests to test the server.
+This could be configured to run as a service with systemd.
 * [ ] On your server, ensure `https://herbie.uwplse.org/fptaylor` points to port 8001 and `https://herbie.uwplse.org/fpbench` points to port 8002
 * [ ] You can confirm the servers are operating correctly by running CURL requests like the following:
 ```